MBM-AI-Club/Assignment-3/README.md

-# Assignment 2
+# Assignment 3

-Q. Take input from the user for 2 numbers and the operation we wish to perform and make a calculator.
-Add extra operations for additional points

-(Hint: Check control statements)
+Q. Design a Tic-Tac-Toe game in python by taking inputs of both 'X' and 'O' from the user, displaying the move after each turn and displaying the winner in the end.